 After treatment, some patients may experience side effects.
 When treating larger veins, they may become lumpy or hard.
 This will clear up several months after treatment.
 At the injection areas the skin may become red, bruised or raised, but this will go away in a few days.
 Tiny vessels can temporarily develop at the injection sites.
 Fortunately, this will go away in a few months and rarely requires further treatment.
 Patients sometimes have an allergic reaction, but they are rarely life threatening.

 Severe Side Effects of USGS

 Severe symptoms include swelling or red streaks close to the groin.
 Sudden swollen leg or ulcers forming near injection site.
 If any of these occur, contact Vincent Vein Center immediately.

 Visual Sclerotherapy treats spider veins.
 Spider veins are tiny broken capillaries on the surface of the legs or face.
 Since these veins can be seen from the surface of the skin, an ultrasound is not necessary to treat these veins.
 Spider veins do not always cause pain, so some patients want them removed for appearance reasons.

 This is purely a cosmetic procedure and is not covered by insurance.
-This treatment is ideally performed after any varicose vein treatment that is required because spider vein treatment will be more effective after any enlarged veins underneath are treated.
+This treatment is ideal after any varicose vein treatments.
+Spider vein treatment is more effective after any enlarged veins underneath are treated.